esheetz/val_dynacore/README.md

 $ roslaunch val_scs val_sim_scs.launch
 ```

 2. Launch the SCS sim from Eclipse.
-Find `ValkyrieObstacleCourseNoGUI`, then do Run &rarr Run As &rarr Java Application.
+Find `ValkyrieObstacleCourseNoGUI`, then do Run &rarr; Run As &rarr; Java Application.
 In the pop-up window, accept the default settings.

 3. Verify that SCS is running properly by checking that the rostopics `/clock`, `/multisense/joint_states`, and `/tf` are getting messages.
 You can run `rostopic hz <topic-name>` to do this.